-Smooth, creamy cheesecake dipped in rich milk chocolate and sprinkled with fun red, white and pink hearts.
-These luscious, easy-to-make Pressure Cooker Cheesecake Pops are the perfect treat for your Valentine.
+Pressure cooker cheesecake pops are smooth, creamy cheesecake dipped into rich milk chocolate and sprinkled with fun red, white and pink hearts.
+These luscious, easy-to-make cheesecake pops are the best pressure cooker cheesecake recipe treat for your Valentine.

 Cheesecake is one of my favorite things to make in the pressure cooker.
 It’s super easy to make, and comes out silky smooth.